lhondareyte/dvm1200/README.md

 It's an adaptation from Sabin Iacob's DVM1200.py available at https://gist.github.com/m0n5t3r/4543215.

-This program has no dependency and should works on any *NIX system with USB support.
+This utility has no dependency and should works on any *NIX system with USB support.

 ## Installation :
-The DM interface is based on a PL2303 chip from PROLIFIC.
-The driver is available with any Linux distributions and all *BSD.
-On macOS, you must install the driver from PROLIFIC.
-Note that this driver can be buggy: I recommend pl2303 driver from REPLEO but it's not free.
 To install the utility, type:
 ```sh
 make && make install
 dvm1200
 ```
 See the man page for all the availables options.
-**Important: You must have permissions to access the serial port.

 ## How it works :
 The following documentation is mostly taken from Sabin Iacob's dvm1200.py: